jfrog/jfrog-cli-plugins/build-deps-info/README.md

 # build-deps-info

 ## About this plugin
-Build-deps-info plugin print dependencies details of a specific build name & build number in Artifactory which includes, dependency's build-name/build-number and a link to the vcs(source code).
+The build-deps-info plugin prints the dependencies' details of a specific build, which has been previously published to Artifactory.
+For each dependency of the build, it shows the following information:

+  1. Build name and build number of the original build creating this dependency.
+  2. Git URL for the sources.

+Note: If a specific dependency hasn't been published to Artifactory as an artifact of another build, the above details will not be available.

 ## Installation with JFrog CLI
 Installing the latest version: